kallori/Product-and-Project-Management/README.md

 # Product and Project Management
-#All templates created for product management
+#All templates created for product and project management

+$cloud migration product strategy.pptx- this is the consolidated list of all work done for the migration project

 Cloud Migration Project